cpressey/Ahead-of-Time-eval/README.md

     arguments passed to `f`.

-(_How_ we determine whether `f` is referentially transparent and always terminating is an altogether different matter, but this is essentially irrelevant to the main point here. [[Footnote 4]](#footnote-4) For our demonstrations, we'll simply assume all the functions we are working with are both referentially transparent and always terminating.)
+(_How_ we determine whether `f` is referentially transparent and always terminating is an altogether different matter, but it is essentially irrelevant to the main point here [[Footnote 4]](#footnote-4).
+For our demonstrations, we'll simply assume that all the functions we're working with are both referentially transparent and always terminating.)

 There is a third constraint:

 *   All names (apart from the formal parameters) used inside the definition of `f` are bound to constants.

+This third constraint is particularly relevant if `f` uses names that are defined in an outer scope, for example the formal variables of a function inside which `f` is defined.

 Now, if `(f a1 a2 ... a2)` can be computed ahead of time, we do so, then replace it (either conceptually or concretely) with the